 We hesitated to include this pack in the rock climbing daypack review because it's not designed specifically for rock climbing.
 However, the popularity of the Flash 18 at the cliffs and among our climbing testers forced us to consider it.
 In the end, we were impressed with how useful it is and the significant value it offers.

-The Flash 18 is the lightest pack in the rock climbing daypack review, at 10 ounces.
-The next lightest pack in our test, the Arc'teryx Cierzo 18 weighs three ounces more.
+The Flash 18 is the lightest pack in the rock climbing daypack review, at 10 ounces (283 grams).
+The next lightest pack in our test weighs a few ounces more.
 That difference could let you carry an extra runner or quickdraw, or more snacks.

 For these reasons, the Flash is our favorite choice for difficult face climbing routes without chimneys or hauling.
 Minimalists can cut the total weight an additional 2.5 ounces, by removing the foam back pad, hip belt, and sternum strap.

 If you strictly use this pack for face climbing, it should survive.
 Beware of chimneys, laybacks, offwidths, or any other pitches where it might scrape along the rock.
 When packing, we'd recommend you do not place anything firm against the fabric, like approach or climbing shoes, as this could exacerbate wear and tear.
-We suggest anyone who prefers to haul their daypack on strenuous pitches select a bag that's designed with this in mind, like the burly Metolius Mescalito.
+We suggest anyone who prefers to haul their daypack on strenuous pitchest to select a bag that's designed with this in mind.

 Our testers all think this pack is a great size for holding most things we need on a multi-pitch outing (including approach shoes) without undue difficulty.
 The Flash has a relatively sleek exterior.
 Our testers found as long as they were careful to tuck the drawstring into the pack there was minimal snagging.